xiufengliu/seminar/server/README.md

 - Keeps recurring first-Tuesday sessions for the Energy Markets & Finance track with a fixed 13:00–14:30 block split into six 15-minute slots.
 - PhD/Postdoc presenters self-register via `/emf/presentations`; each response includes an access code for organizers.
 - Presenters can use `/emf/presentations/lookup` + PUT/DELETE endpoints with their access code to edit or withdraw submissions.
+- Lookup supports either the original access code or presenter email (returns matching submissions to select from).
 - Upon submission, the system emails presenters their access code and slot details automatically (uses SMTP settings above).
 - Set `EMF_SUPER_ACCESS_CODE` in `.env` to allow a shared override token that can list all presentations (`/emf/presentations/lookup` with that code) and edit/delete any entry when passed as `manage_token`.
 - Daily cron job (default 10:00 server time) emails presenters 1 day before their talk.
 Override with `EMF_REMINDER_CRON` / `EMF_REMINDER_TZ`.